SmithsonianWorkshops/2018-06-12-nmnh/_episodes/12-variant_calling.md

 {: .bash}

-> ## Installing Software
+> ## Loading modules
 >
 > It's worth noting here that all of the software we are using for
-> this workshop has been pre-installed on our remote computer.
+> this workshop has been pre-installed on Hydra.
-> This saves us a lot of time - installing software can be a
-> time-consuming and frustrating task - however, this does mean that
-> you won't be able to walk out the door and start doing these
-> analyses on your own computer.
-You'll need to install
-> the software first.
-Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup/) for more information on installing these software packages.
+> You'll need to load the software modules first.
+> Today we are working on the interactive node (that you called using qrsh),
+> but you could also submit jobs using qsub.
 >
 {: .callout}

 ### Index the reference genome